TzorAL/ntua-dataspace-connector/README.md

 - At least 540MB of memory, but to accommodate workloads, it is recommended a system with at least 20G of disk space and 4G of memory.
 - An internet connection

+See more details regarding its configuration in the [prerequisites](#prerequisites) section

 ### 2. Request dataspace certificates

 You nee to become a participant in a dataspace as well as create your connector credentials in the [Εnershare](https://daps.enershare.dataspac.es/#home) (or [TSG Playground](https://daps.playground.dataspac.es/#management)) dataspace.
 This is important to acquire the necessary certificate files and keys, as well as connector/partificant IDs (used in is secrets and `values.yaml` respectively).